 Applicants should submit a short CV together with a summary of the project and materials they propose to work on, and the expected publications or other outcomes (maximum two sides of A4).
 Applications should demonstrate a serious research interest that focuses on primary source material within the collections held at Durham.
 Applicants who plan to collaborate with Durham academic staff are especially welcome and should mention this in their application.

 There will be five fellowship intakes throughout the academic year, lasting for four weeks each:

-Fellows will be granted an honorarium of £1,800 per month towards their transport and subsistence costs.
-A small number of PhD bursaries will be available to the value of £540.
-Self-catered ensuite study bedrooms at Ushaw (3.5 miles from Durham city centre) will be available at a competitive rate.
-Please note that fellows will be expected to arrange their own travel.
-Fellowships will generally last for one month but can last up to a maximum of three months.
+Fellows will be granted an honorarium of £2,000 per month towards their transport and subsistence costs.
+A small number of PhD bursaries may be available to the value of £600.
+Please note that fellows will be expected to arrange their own travel and accommodation.

 Academic Enquiries: Dr James Kelly, RRL Fellowships Coordinator, email@example.com